 Scoping provides an opportunity for the public to learn more about the Proposed Project and to provide valuable input as Micron and OCIDA prepare the SEQRA Draft EIS (DEIS).
-A SEQRA Positive Declaration and notice of public scoping meeting will be published in the Environmental Notice Bulletin.
-Notice of the public scoping meeting will be placed in a newspaper of general circulation serving the broader Clay, New York area.
+A SEQRA Positive Declaration and notice of public scoping meeting was published in the Environmental Notice Bulletin on September 20, 2023.
+Notice of the public scoping meeting was placed in The Post Standard (Syracuse.com) - a newspaper of general circulation serving the broader Clay, New York area on September 19, 2023.